Skip to Main Content

 What is the cost of CT scans or X-rays for cats and dogs?

-The cost of your dog's or cat's X-rays will be determined by a variety of factors, including the size of your pet, the area being X-rayed, whether sedation was used, the type of clinic, where your veterinary clinic is located, and more.
+The cost of your dog's or cat's X-rays will be determined by a variety of factors, including the size of your pet, the area being X-rayed, whether sedation was used, the type of clinic, where the veterinary clinic performing the diagnostic test is located, and more.
 If you are concerned about the cost of your cat or dog's X-rays, consult with your veterinarian first.

 The same thing typically goes for cat scans for cats and dogs.
-The cost will depend entirely on what exactly is done to your pet.
+The cost will depend entirely on the diagnostic test your pet requires.

-Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
+Note: Putnam North Animal Hospital does not offer CT scans or MRIs at this time.
+The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.

 Welcoming New Patients